Dry Eye Consultation

 · Contact lens discomfort

-About 85% of dry eye patients have a significant underlying evaporative component.
 The openings of the Meibomian glands on the lid margin get narrower as we get older and the lipids in the glands tend to stagnate and become more viscous.
-This means that secretions are reduced and can solidify, effectively plugging the openings.
+This means that lipid secretions are reduced and can solidify, effectively plugging the openings.
+This is called Meibomian Gland Dysfunction (MGD).

 Paradoxically, watery eyes are often caused by the release of reflex tears due to the irritation caused by dry eye damage to the cornea.
 Reflex tears don’t provide a good, balanced tear film (unlike background tears).
 Often the eye is less well lubricated after a period of reflex tearing.